ItYaS/Alarm_Clock/README.md

 # Alarm Clock
-Just an Alarm which I chose as my first python project.
+Just an Alarm Clock which I chose as my first python project.
 Written in * hours(* days)